metocean/ingestion/README.md

-# ingestion
+# Data Ingestion
-This document describes how clients can provide data to be ingested in MSL systems
+This document describes how external users can provide data for ingestion in MSL operational systems.

  - [Observations](observations)